Evangelical Lutheran Church in Southern Africa: Contemporary issues

 In 2005, Bishop Louis Sibiya spoke in support of polygamy and homosexuality, "provided they promote the cause of the Gospel...[saying]
 'If a gay presiding bishop would - in our opinion - advance even better the course of the Gospel, let it be so.'"

 In 2007, the church received approval to perform same-sex marriages, but it is unclear how many congregations have chosen to do so.
 In 2015, the ELCSA synod discussed same-sex unions but stated that "a marriage is understood as a union only between a man and a woman.
 Furthermore the valid and unchanged position of our Church is that the blessing of same sex unions is rejected".
 However, Bishop Dr. Biyela stated that the ELCSA "embraces homosexuals and allows them to worship in their churches as full members".

 Nelson Mandela

-During the long period of his incarceration in the Robben Island prison, Nelson Mandela received pastoral care and spiritual counsel from the ELCSA, principally through the offices of Bishop Adalbert Brunke of the Cape Orange diocese, who was subsequently to receive public thanks from President Mandela for his sacrificial ministry.
+During the long period of his incarceration in the Robben Island prison, Nelson Mandela received pastoral care and spiritual counsel from the ELCSA, principally through the offices of Bishop Adalbert Brunke of the Cape Orange diocese, who subsequently received public thanks from President Mandela for his sacrificial ministry.